The Hinge of the Year: Finding Warmth in the Return of the Light

 Beyond the Festivities

-While the world outside is often covered in “forced cheer” this week, the reality is that for many, late December can be a complex time.
+While the world outside is often covered in forced cheer this week, the reality is that for many (including me personally), late December can be a complex time.
 With the shortest day just behind us, it is natural to feel the effects of the season.
-For some, the lack of sunlight impacts our serotonin levels, contributing to Seasonal Affective Disorder (SAD).
-For others, the holidays can amplify a sense of loneliness or the quiet weight of those no longer with us.
+For some, the lack of sunlight impacts our serotonin levels, contributing to Seasonal Affective Disorder (SAD) and for others, the Christmas holidays can increase a sense of loneliness or weight of those no longer with us.

 The Science of Shared Space

-This is why community—true, local community—is so vital as we move into the winter months.
-There is a fascinating branch of science called Co-regulation.
-When we gather in a shared space, our nervous systems begin to “talk” to one another.
-When we move and breathe together in a yoga practice, our heart rates often synchronise, and our levels of Oxytocin (the “bonding hormone”) rise.
+This is why community, true local community, s so vital as we move into the winter months.
+There is a fascinating branch of science called co-regulation.
+When we gather in a shared space, our nervous systems begin to talk to one another and furthermore when we move and breathe together in a yoga practice, our heart rates often synchronise, and our levels of Oxytocin (the bonding hormone) rise.

 The Importance of Environment

-My focus remains on providing a high-quality environment where you can step away from the outside world and focus on your practice.
-It’s about creating that consistent time in the diary to reconnect and recharge.
+My focus remains on providing a high quality environment where you can step away from the outside world and focus on your practice.
+It’s about creating that consistent time in the diary to reconnect (with ourselves and others) and recharge

 Looking Ahead

-- Be Kind to Yourself: If you’re tired, rest.
+• Be Kind to Yourself: If you are tired, rest.

 Thank you for being part of this wonderful community, near and far.
 I look forward to us all starting the New Year exactly as we intend to continue: focused, refreshed, and moving forward together.